pyxem/kikuchipy/doc/pattern_processing.rst

 electron (VBSE) imaging <virtual_backscatter_electron_imaging>`, this intensity can reveal topographical, compositional or diffraction contrast.
-This section details methods to enhance the Kikuchi diffraction pattern and manipulate detector intensities in patterns in an :class:`~kikuchipy.signals.ebsd.EBSD` object.
+This section details methods to enhance the Kikuchi diffraction pattern and manipulate detector intensities in patterns in an :class:`~kikuchipy.signals.EBSD` object.

 Most of the methods operating on EBSD objects use functions that operate on the individual patterns (:class:`numpy.ndarray`).
-These single pattern functions are available in the :mod:`kikuchipy.util.pattern` module.
+These single pattern functions are available in the :mod:`kikuchipy.pattern` module.

 Almost all methods operate inplace (indicated in their docstrings), meaning it overwrites the patterns in the EBSD object.
 If a new object is desired, create a